The duality of love: An interview with Mimlu Sen

 His kindness and humanity.
 His unqualified adoration of women and women’s power.

-So it’s not only Paban’s voice and his beauty which attracted me (I feel that he has definitely one of the most beautiful voices on earth) but the content of baul songs which are a constant reminder that life itself is transient and that the love between man and woman can become a discovery of the self, the physical body, psychical and spiritual one.
+So, it’s not only Paban’s voice and his beauty that attracted me (I feel that he has definitely one of the most beautiful voices on earth) but also the content of Baul songs, which are a constant reminder that life itself is transient and that the love between a man and a woman can become a discovery of the self—the physical, psychical, and spiritual self.

 You said in an interview once about Paban that “He is a Baul and belongs to everybody.
 You can never say he is my husband and only belongs to me.
 I have never had that approach with him.”
 It is very rare to hear a partner say this these days.
 How do you see modern Indian relationships today?
 Do you think we chain the other down looking for exclusivity?

-I would qualify this to say that Paban is above all an artist in every sense of the word.
+I would qualify this by saying that Paban is, above all, an artist in every sense of the word.
 I believe in the total freedom and autonomy of the artist.
 He is the king and creator of his own universe.

-I really would not generalise and say that what is true for Paban is true for all Indian relationships.
-Society in India is still very traditional and although this has its strong points, the great weakness is that it forces Indians to lead double lives and this is true from the very top of society to the very bottom.
+I really would not generalize and say that what is true for Paban is true for all Indian relationships.
+Society in India is still very traditional, and although this has its strong points, the great weakness is that it forces Indians to lead double lives.
+This is true from the very top of society to the very bottom.

 Both of you travel the world, and have been taking baul to as far as Mexic